To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 The grind size is not the only factor that makes the coffee stronger; many other factors affect the intensity of flavors, like the type of roast, region of beans, brewing style, and steeping time.

-Stick to our coffee grind size guide, and you will never face a problem with the size of grounds.
+Stick to our coffee grind size guide, and you will never face a problem with the size of the grounds.

-Do you Need to Grind coffee Beans Fresh Every Time?
+Do you Need to Grind Coffee Beans Fresh Every Time?

 Ideally yes!
 You have to grind beans every time just before brewing a cup of coffee.